miker704/Strife/patches.md

 - A fellow Contributor noted that email format verification missed a problem with periods (and provided a fix this will be merged soon as it was provided near patch v3.0). credit goes to user cpoope1.
 - Email format verification used regex to check for proper email formatting the former version has a vulnerbility Resulting in email addresses being incorrectly validated and has been addressed by cpoope1.

+- A potential risky html/jsx code has been addressed in Channel Drop Down modal.
+Prior the modal would return avaliable options that can be selected based on the level of authorization the user has either they are a server member or the server owner it will render options that they have access to.
+However the modal returns Un-Authorized options as invisible, to the U.I. but it is present in the html which can be exploited and can possibly crash the app if enable.
+The reason for this is the modal returns the options while deciding whether or not to hide them or not.
+This has been addressed by having the decisons for those options decided before the returning jsx is returned.

 ### UI and Cosmetic Fixes and Changes